Roman Josi: 2017–present: Norris Trophy win, captaincy

 Following his Norris Trophy win, Predators head coach John Hynes announced his plans to cut down on Josi's penalty-killing minutes in order to conserve his energy.
 Josi and defensive partner Ellis were also recognized on the NHL Network's list of the Top 20 Defensemen in the League.
 Once the shortened 2020–21 season began, the Predators had to postpone their first two games due to an outbreak of the coronavirus.
 Besides these delays, Josi also began the season on a slow start by tallying one goal and one assist through his first six games.
 He slowly began accumulating points and added one goal and five assists for eight total points by 20 February.
-He continued to produce before suffering an upper body injury in early March.
-At the time of the injury, Josi ranked second on the team with two foals and 14 assists for 16 points through 25 games.
+He continued to produce before suffering an upper-body injury in early March.
+At the time of the injury, Josi ranked second on the team with two goals and 14 assists for 16 points through 25 games.
 Josi missed seven games to recover before returning for the Predators 2–0 win against the Detroit Red Wings on 23 March.
-Following a 3–0 shutout of the Blackhawks on 3 April, Josi passed Mark Streit to became the highest scoring Swiss-born NHL player with 435 points.
-Josi finished the regular season with a team-leading eight goals and 25 assists for 33 points.
-Josi tallied four points during the Predators first round matchup against the Carolina Hurricanes in the first round of the 2021 Stanley Cup playoffs.
+Following a 3–0 shutout of the Blackhawks on 3 April, Josi passed Mark Streit to become the highest-scoring Swiss-born NHL player with 435 points.
+Josi finished the pandemic-shortened 2020–21 season season with a team-leading eight goals and 25 assists for 33 points in 48 games.
+As the Predators qualified for the 2021 playoffs, Josi and the team met with the Carolina Hurricanes in the first round.
+Josi tallied four points over six games as the Predators fell to the Hurricanes.